lineality/bead_set_juzu/README.md

 World-Supporting mind-awareness health feedback is a convergent set of fields from many disciplines and groups, much like STEM:  the most 'synchretic' of all human domains is STEM itself... which is hardly lacking in rigorous substance (Syncretic STEM is on the other end of that spectrum, being too concerned with rigor to be broadly useful to everything in life).

-### Potential Disconnection From Reality: Definition Behavior Studies: Modeling System-Collapse, Administrative Logistics, 'Low-Bar Enlightenment' and 'System Empathy'
+### Potential Disconnection From Reality: Definition Behavior Studies: Modeling System-Collapse, Administrative Logistics, 'Low-Bar Enlightenment' and 'System Empathy'  (Principle)

 An under-emphasized part of mindfulness & meditation is that there is both a possibility and (more than that) a tendency for the biological mind to become disconnected from reality, and to make navigational decisions and choices that turn out to be counterproductive because they were based on distorted signals or scarcity or absence of data (this might sounds similar to macro & micro economic discussions of market-signals).
 (The works of Daniel Kahneman and Amos Tversky are arguably also about navigation and decision problems when people lack self-awareness, world-awareness, process-awareness, and quality signal-data.)